Najis: Islamic law

+According to Al-Sayyid Ali Al-Husseini Al-Sistani, the following things are najis intrinsically: urine, faeces, semen, corpse, blood, dog, pig, disbeliever (kāfir), wine and the sweat of an excrement-eating animal.

-According to the Shafi'i school of Sunni Islamic jurisprudence, as systematised by Al-Nawawi in his book Minhadj, the following things are najis: wine and other spirituous drinks, dogs, swine, blood, excrements, and the milk of animals whose meat Muslims are not allowed to eat.
+According to the Shafi'i school of Sunni Islamic jurisprudence, as systematised by Al-Nawawi in his book Minhadj, the following things are najis: wine and other spirituous drinks, dogs, swine, blood, excrements, and the milk of animals whose meat is forbidden by Islam.
 Spirituous drinks are not impure according to the Hanafi school, while living swine and dogs are not impure according to the Malikis.
 There is a difference of opinion as to whether alcoholic drinks are najis.

 To the list of impure things enumerated by al-Nawawi, Shi’a jurists traditionally add dead bodies and non-believers.

 Additionally, meat of any animal which is killed in a manner other than that prescribed by Islam is najis.

 Najis things cannot be purified, in contrast to things which are defiled only (mutanajis), with the exception of wine, which becomes pure when made into vinegar, and of hides, which are purified by tanning.